 As an antioxidant, vitamin C can neutralize free radicals that may be caused by certain environmental factors, such as exposure to environmental pollutants and ultraviolet (UV) radiation.
 (12) Vitamin C may further enhance antioxidant function in the body by regenerating (recycling and repairing) other antioxidants such as vitamin E. (2)(11) Vitamin C also enhances the absorption of non-heme iron, a form of iron that is less readily absorbed in the gastrointestinal tract.
 (8)

-Research has examined the effects of vitamin C on various health conditions and processes in the body, including cardiovascular disease, cancer, ocular diseases, immune function, cognitive health, blood sugar management, and skin health.
+Research has examined the effects of vitamin C on various health conditions and processes in the body, including cardiovascular disease, cancer, ocular (eye) diseases, immune function, cognitive health, blood sugar management, and skin health.

-A systematic review concluded that vitamin C deficiency is associated with a higher risk of cardiovascular disease (CVD) mortality.
+A systematic review concluded that vitamin C deficiency is associated with a higher risk of cardiovascular disease (CVD) related death.
 In certain groups, including individuals with low vitamin C levels, vitamin C supplementation may improve endothelial function and blood pressure levels, two indicators of cardiovascular health.
 However, the authors noted that there is insufficient evidence to support vitamin C supplementation for CVD risk reduction in all individuals.
 (10)

 Researchers have sought to understand the protective effects of vitamin C against cancer.
 Vitamin C supplementation may improve well-being, reduce pain, and increase survival in cancer patients.
 Specifically, high-dose intravenous (IV) administration of vitamin C was associated with increased survival in advanced cancer patients when compared to controls.
 (6)